-11. Business combinations
+11. Intangible assets

 On June 30, 2014, the Company completed its acquisition of Pregenen, a privately-held biotechnology company, upon which Pregenen became a wholly-owned subsidiary.
 As a result, the Company obtained gene editing and cell signaling technology with a broad range of potential therapeutic applications.
-The Company considered the intangible asset acquired to be developed technology, as at the date of the acquisition it could be used the way it is intended to be used in certain ongoing research and development activities.
-From the date of acquisition, the gene editing platform intangible asset will be amortized to research and development expense over its expected useful life of approximately eight years.
+The Company considered the intangible asset acquired to be developed technology, as at the date of the acquisition it could be used the way it was intended to be used in certain ongoing research and development activities.
+The gene editing platform intangible asset is being amortized to research and development expense over its expected useful life of approximately eight years from the date of the acquisition.

-Amortization expense for the gene editing platform intangible asset was \$3.8 million and \$3.8 million for the years ended December 31, 2016 and 2015, respectively, and accumulated amortization as of December 31, 2016 and 2015 was \$9.4 million and \$5.6 million, respectively.
-The estimated amortization of intangible assets for the year ended December 31, 2016 and for each of the five succeeding years and thereafter is as follows (in thousands):
+Amortization expense for the gene editing platform intangible asset was \$3.8 million for each of the years ended December 31, 2017, 2016 and 2015, respectively, and accumulated amortization as of December 31, 2017 and 2016 was \$13.2 million and \$9.4 million, respectively.
+The intangible asset will continue to be amortized on a straightline basis over its remaining useful life of 4.5 years.